Middleborough station: Old Colony Railroad

 The Middleborough and Taunton Railroad opened from Middleborough to south of Taunton on the New Bedford and Taunton Railroad in 1856; it was acquired by the Old Colony in 1874.
 By 1885, schedules on the Old Colony were arranged to allow commuting from Middleborough.
-In 1887, the Old Colony built a large Tudor-style station (similar to the still-extant Kingston station) at Station Street, replacing the original Fall River Railroad station on the same site.
 Two other stations were located in Middleborough on the Cape Main Line south of downtown: Rock (also known as Rock Meeting House) at Miller Street in Rock Village, and South Middleboro at Spruce Street.

+The Old Colony began work on a new station in November 1885.
+It was completed in 1887.
+The Tudor-style station (similar to the still-extant Kingston station) was located at Station Street, replacing the original Fall River Railroad station on the same site.
+The Old Colony Railroad was an early proponent of decorating the grounds of its train stations.
+By 1891, Middleborough had a "large, rolling, picturesque lawn" and "thousands of bedding plants" surrounding the station.

 The Plymouth and Middleborough Railroad opened between its namesake cities in 1892 and was immediately leased to the Old Colony.
 The next year, the Old Colony was acquired by the New York, New Haven and Hartford Railroad.
 Middleborough served as a rail hub for southeastern Massachusetts, with lines in five directions.
 Facilities at Middleborough included a freight house, a freight yard, and a roundhouse.